moetunes/dminiwm.multiview/README.md

 Need Xlib, then:

 edit the config.h.def file to suit your needs and save it as config.h.

     $ make
     # make install
     $ make clean

+Add the appropriate commands to *e.g.* xinitrc to start the xsession with the monitors where you want them

+    *e.g.*

+    xrandr --output LVDS1 --mode 1366x768
+    xrandr --output VGA1 --mode 1280x1024 --right-of LVDS1

 ###Bugs
 ----